Balagtas Church: Parish history

 Balagtas, originally referred to as Caruya and later renamed to Bigaa by the mid-1600s, was accepted by the Augustinian Friars as a convent under the patronage of Saint Lawrence on May 12, 1596.
 Father Francisco de Campos and Father Andres de Cordoba were named priests of Balagtas the same year.
 The convent of Guiguinto was frequently annexed to the convent of Balagtas due to the former's poor economic status.
 Guiguinto was first annexed to Balagtas in 1607.
 By 1612, Balagtas was reported to be an independent with two visitas and 2,400 parishioners.
 Its catchment population decreased when one of its barrio-visita, Casay, separated to form a new parish.
 In 1639, Balagtas was declared a vicariate.

-The then-named town of Bigaa is then part of the Archdiocese of Manila under the Vicariate of Bulacan until the establishment of the new Bulacan Diocese of Malolos in 1961, promulgated by Pope John XXIII through the Apostolic Constitution Christi fidelium.
+The then-named town of Bigaa was then part of the Archdiocese of Manila under the Vicariate of Bulacan until the establishment of the new Bulacan Diocese of Malolos in 1961, promulgated by Pope John XXIII through the Apostolic Constitution Christi fidelium.
 On June 18, 1966, Bigaa was renamed into Balagtas, honoring the renowned Filipino poet and writer, Francisco Balagtas, who was born and raised in the town.

+In September 2026, the Diocese of Malolos approved the elevation of the parish church into a diocese shrine, that would be formally inaugurated scheduled for march of 2027.